JennGuz/Masscer/src/content/docs/policies/terms-and-conditions.md

 ---

-## **11. Governing Law**
+## **11. Applicable Law**

-These Terms shall be governed by the applicable laws in your jurisdiction.
-Any disputes will be resolved in the competent courts of your place of residence.
+These Terms shall be governed by the applicable federal laws in Mexico.
+Any dispute shall be resolved before the federal courts located in Toluca, State of Mexico, expressly waiving any other jurisdiction that may correspond to them due to their current or future domiciles or for any other reason.

 ---